-Asset Registered Person participating jurisdictions.
-Service Provider identified user shared asset owned by the Primary Transmission Network Service Provider Primary Transmission Network Service Provider (forms part of that provider's broader transmission network) third party IUSA Primary Transmission Network Service Provider (as controller and operator of the third party IUSA under a network operating agreement) (forms part of that provider's broader transmission network) dedicated connection asset Dedicated Connection Asset Service Provider network connection asset Transmission Network Service Provider facility of a Transmission Network User Transmission Network User (if registration required or obtained)
+Asset Responsible Person primary transmission network in the participating jurisdictions.
+Primary Transmission Network Service Provider identified user shared asset owned by the Primary Transmission Network Service Provider Primary Transmission Network Service Provider (forms part of that provider's broader transmission network) third party IUSA Primary Transmission Network Service Provider (as controller and operator of the third party IUSA under a network operating agreement) (forms part of that provider's broader transmission network) dedicated connection asset Dedicated Connection Asset Service Provider network connection asset Transmission Network Service Provider facility of a Transmission Network User Transmission Network User (if registration required or obtained)

-(b) The intention of this rule 5.2A and Chapter 2 is that there is a Registered Participant for each asset connecting the transmission network to the facilities of the Transmission Network User, subject to exemptions obtained under Chapter 2.
+(b) The intention of this rule 5.2A is that there is a responsible person for each asset connecting the transmission network to the facilities of the Transmission Network User.